-Options available to the subscriber relevant customer
+Options available to the subscriber Relevant Customer

-- A7.93 Condition C1.11(k) C1.24(l) requires an end-of-contract notification to include "details of the options available to the Subscriber Relevant Customer at the end of the Fixed Commitment Period for that contract". - A7.94 Condition C1.18(g) C1.33(h) requires an annual best tariff notification to include "details of the options available to the Subscriber Relevant Customer". - A7.95 We expect "details of the options available" in both contexts to include advice to subscribers that they can: - a) stay on their existing contract; - b) switch to a new contract with the same CP provider (including but not limited to those referred to as part of the provider's best tariffs); - c) switch to a new contract with a different CP provider; and - d) for subscribers on bundled handset and airtime mobile contracts only that form part of a bundle, switch to a SIM-only deal. - A7.96 The advice should also inform subscribers that some CPs providers may offer new customers better deals and that they may get a better deal if they bundle the purchase multiple services they have with together from that or any other CP provider.
+- A6.94 Condition C1.24(I) requires an End-of-Contract Notification to include "details of the options available to the Subscriber Relevant Customer at the end of the Fixed Commitment Period for that contract". - A6.95 Condition C1.18(g) C1.33(h) requires an Annual Best Tariff Notification to include "details" of the options available to the Subscriber Relevant Customer". - A6.96 We expect "details of the options available" in both contexts to include advice to Subscribers that they can: - a) stay on their existing contract; - b) switch to a new contract with the same CP provider (including but not limited to those referred to as part of the provider's best tariffs);